edgeimpulse/expert-projects/readme/featured-machine-learning-projects/rooftop-ice-synthetic-data-omniverse.md

 ### Randomizing textures

-To further steer training of the object detection model in capturing features of the desired class, the icicles, and not features that appear due to short commings in the domain randomization, we can create images with the icicles in front of a large variety of background images.
+To further steer training of the object detection model in capturing features of the desired class, the icicles, and not features that appear due to short comings in the domain randomization, we can create images with the icicles in front of a large variety of background images.
 A simple way of achieving this is to use a large dataset of random images and randomly assigning one of them to a background plane for each image generated.

 ```python
 import os